Ariadnaria borealis

-Ariadnaria borealis, common name the boreal hairysnail, is a species of small sea snail, a marine gastropod mollusk in the family Capulidae, the cap snails.
+Ariadnaria borealis, commonly referred to as the boreal hairysnail, is a species of small sea snail, a marine gastropod mollusk in the family Capulidae, the cap snails.

 Distribution

-This species occurs in the North Sea, the Canadian part of the Arctic Ocean, in the Northwest Atlantic Ocean; circumpolar in Arctica, White Sea, in Pacific from Peter the Great Gulf and northern Japan.
+This species occurs in the North Sea, the Canadian part of the Arctic Ocean, in the Northwest Atlantic Ocean; circumpolar in the Arctica, the White Sea, and in the Pacific from Peter the Great Gulf and northern Japan.